Home > Films > B > Brannigan

 He moves in with Jennifer Thatcher, at Douglas House, 6 Maida Avenue, Maida Vale, west London (which as it happens is next door to A Fish Called Wanda’s ‘Kipling Mansions’).

-The most famous scene is the car leap across a half-opened Tower Bridge, spanning the Thames alongside the Tower of London.
+In the movie's most famous scene, the Capri makes the leap across across the gap of a half-opened Tower Bridge, spanning the Thames alongside the Tower of London.
 Despite its appearance, the mock-Gothic stylings, disguise a relatively modern wonder of Victorian engineering, opened in 1894.
 You can access the highlevel walkway (with a glass floor) and visit the bridge's impressive Engine Rooms.
+Yes, it's the walkway taken over by Mysterio in Spider-Man: Far From Home.

-The Metropolitan Police HQ, Scotland Yard, seems to jump the Thames too, from its usual home in Victoria.
-The view from the windows is obviously south of the River Thames.
+The Metropolitan Police HQ, Scotland Yard, seems to have jumped the Thames too, from its home of the time in Victoria.
+The view of the old County Hall from the windows is obviously south of the River Thames.
 These scenes were shot in St Thomas’ Hospital.